InvaHealth/InvaHealthDDdescriptors/README.md

 # **HabitatVerbatim**

-Copy from the original reference of the sentence/paragraph indicating the habitat typology of the studied area
+Copy from the original reference of the sentence/paragraph indicating the habitat typology of the studied area.

 # **Habitat**

-The type of habitat where the cost occurred
+The type of habitat where the cost occurred:

 1. <strong>forests</strong>: closed vegetation dominated by deciduous or evergreen trees;
 2. <strong>open forests</strong>: woodland vegetation with canopy openings created by environmental stress or disturbance;
 3. <strong>scrub</strong>: shrublands maintained by environmental stress (aridity) or disturbance;
-4. <strong>grasslands</strong>: open graminoid-dominated habitats maintained either by climate (steppes, prairies, savannas) or land use (grazing, mowing) or combination of both – if possible, specified if it corresponds with
+4. <strong>grasslands</strong>: open graminoid-dominated habitats maintained either by climate (steppes, prairies, savannas) or land use (grazing, mowing) or combination of both – if possible, specified if it corresponds with<br>
   4a. <em>natural grasslands</em> or<br>
   4b. <em>human-maintained grasslands</em>;
 5. <strong>sandy</strong>: dunes and other habitats on unstable sandy substrate, stressed by low nutrients, drought and disturbed by sand movement;